-Before the outbreak of war, Prime Minister W.F.
-Massey had made it clear that New Zealand’s main contribution would be supplying troops to the major theatre of conflict.
-After 5 August 1914 preparations to do this were rapidly made.
+Before the outbreak of war, Prime Minister William Massey had made it clear that New Zealand’s main contribution would be supplying troops to the major theatre of conflict.
+After 5 August 1914, preparations to do this began rapidly.
 But before New Zealand could commit its troops to Europe, any direct threat in the Pacific region had to be removed.
 The first objective was to capture German Samoa.

 The Germans had established a wireless station at Apia in Samoa.
-On 6 August the British informed the New Zealand government that the capture of German Samoa would be a ‘great and urgent Imperial service’.
-Australian intelligence advised that the station was protected by a German-officered constabulary of around 80 men and a gunboat.
+On 6 August, the British informed the New Zealand government that the capture of German Samoa would be a ‘great and urgent Imperial service’.
+Australian intelligence advised that a German-officered constabulary of around 80 men and a gunboat protected the station.
 This was no match for the New Zealand Expeditionary Force (NZEF) of 1374 men, led by Colonel Robert Logan, which achieved its objective without resistance on 29 August.
 This was the second German territory, after Togoland in Africa, to fall to the Allies in the First World War.

-After a delay while an adequate escort was provided, the main body of the NZEF left New Zealand on 16 October 1914.
-Originally it was intended that it would fight in France.
-This changed when the Ottoman Empire (Turkey) entered the war on the side of the Central Powers on 5 November.
+After a delay while a stronger naval escort could be arranged, the main body of the NZEF left New Zealand on 16 October 1914.
+Most thought they were headed to fight in France but this changed when the Ottoman Empire (Turkey) entered the war on the side of the Central Powers on 5 November.

 New Zealand and Australian troops disembarked in Egypt to complete their training.
-From here they were sent to the Gallipoli Peninsula, Turkey, in April 1915.
-More than 2700 New Zealanders died during this unsuccessful campaign.
+From here, they headed to the Gallipoli Peninsula, Turkey, in April 1915.
+Some 2779 New Zealanders died during this unsuccessful campaign.

 In addition, a mounted rifles brigade participated in the Sinai–Palestine campaign.
 A small number of New Zealanders served with British naval and air forces, while others sailed in British and locally owned merchant ships.